clairetaylor352/dbt_test_duck_db/README.md

 `registering_customer_count` - count of distinct customers for this country and category who have their first ever activity in this month

-`deregistering_customer_count` - count of distinct customers for this coutnry and category who have their last ever activity in this month
+`deregistering_customer_count` - count of distinct customers for this country and category who have their last ever activity in this month

 `active_customer_count` - count of customers who have had their first ever activity in or before this month, and for which their last ever activity is either this month or in future months

-`churn_rate` - proportion of customers who deregistered in a month as a proportion of that months active customers.
+`churn_rate` - proportion of customers who deregistered in a month as a proportion of that month's active customers.
 If there are no active customers, this will be `nan`

 This should be a useful aggregation table for users who are looking to use BI tools to explore customer acquisition over time, country and taxonomy group.